guerrapin/char_gru/README.md

 Course project on recurrent neural networks.

 Given a sequence of characters, the objective is to predict the next character in the sequence.
-The code is written in in Lua and requires [Torch](http://torch.ch/).
+The code is written in Lua and requires [Torch](http://torch.ch/).

 ### Infos